But they’d rather avoid it …

 - If a dog has bitten once, it may do so again.
 This doesnt mean you should panic and rush for euthanasia or rehoming.
 But be aware of what situation caused the bite.
 Get professional help from a qualified behaviourist immediately.

-- Hugging and kissing isn’t fun for a dog.
+- Hugging and kissing isn’t always fun for a dog.
 Obvious?
 Not to many.
-Most dogs tolerate our hugs
+Most dogs tolerate it but not all enjoy it.

 and petting but watch two dogs playing together and see if they hug or kiss each other?
 Nope!
 Learn what your dog enjoys, not what YOU enjoy.